About giving evidence in court

 You may only stay away if you have a lawful excuse (a valid excuse not to appear at the designated time).
 You may be asked to provide documentation.

-A valid excuse may be illness, for example.
+A valid excuse can be illness, for example.
 Being busy or having courses, business meetings, etc., are not valid excuses for not appearing, but a trip abroad booked before you received the witness summons is normally deemed a valid excuse.

 If you have a valid excuse for not appearing, you must contact the court or the person who issued you the court summons as soon as possible.
 The court will decide if you have a valid excuse for not testifying in court.
 Read more about illness and other reasons for not appearing in court.